-Students interested in working in clinical, community, sport, or laboratory settings in which physiological assessments and exercise prescription are conducted, are recommended to take these courses.
-These courses teach the fundamentals of exercise physiology and prepare students to work with people with chronic conditions as well as recreational and highperformance athletes.
-Students interested in become certified through the Canadian Society for Exercise Physiology or the College of Kinesiology should contact them directly to ensure that all course requirements are completed.
+Students interested in working in clinical, community, or laboratory settings in which physiological assessments and exercise prescription are conducted, are recommended to take these courses.
+These courses teach the fundamentals of exercise physiology and prepare students to work with people with chronic conditions as well as recreational and high-performance athletes.